 A tokenized FOP (form of Payment) is one kind of payment integration into the Payments Platform.
 For a user to make a payment with this FOP, Google and the Payment integrator must perform a one-time exchange of account identity credentials.
 This in turn goes through the flow of establishing a token, representing that form of payment for that particular user.
 This token can then be used for payment over and over.
 Currently there are 2 versions of these APIs.
-Mobile carriers should implement version 2.
+Version 2 supports mobile carriers and reference number providers.
 All other tokenized FOP providers should implement version 1.
 The rest of this document is focused on version 1.

 Google uses two flows to establish identity and create this token: